marcociny/darkestroom/README.md

 `g++ main.c -o darkestroom.exe -lncurses -DNCURSES_STATIC`

-Now, if you've done everything right, you should have the executable!
+Now, if you've done everything right, you should have the executable file in the same directory!